 The following table provides you with a quick overview and some common terminology.

-2. Fixed assets depreciation methods
+2. Fixed assets: straight-line depreciation and accelerated depreciation methods

 Several depreciation methods exist to spread the fixed assets’ expenses over their useful life.
 A company should choose the depreciation method that best reflects when the company will enjoy the economic benefits associated with the asset.